 Trent founded and served four and a half years as Executive Director of the Arizona Family Research Institute which is a non-profit organization associated with Dr. James Dobson’s “Focus on the Family” for the purpose of advocating and advancing public policy to protect children and families in Arizona.
 Trent and his wife Josephine worked as Sunday School teachers for the one and two year olds in their Church Preschool Department for nearly 22 years.
 Because of his lifelong commitment to Children and Children’s issues, Trent was nominated “Children’s Champion” by Arizona State Legislators.

 Trent is a rare leader who still believes that people and principles should be at the center of political discourse in America.
 Trent believes the purpose of government is to protect the lives and Constitutional rights of the people.
 He works very hard in Congress for smaller government by cutting government waste, taxes, bureaucracy, and regulation.
 He believes in personal responsibility, strong national defense, free enterprise, protecting the innocent, and in the timeless truths and principles of the United States Constitution.
 Prior to coming to Congress, Trent was a small business owner.
-After struggling to have children of their own for more than two decades, Trent and his wife Josie are now the deeply grateful parents of two precious Gifts of God; seven-year-old twins, Joshua Lane and Emily Grace.
+After struggling to have children of their own for more than two decades, Trent and his wife Josie are now the deeply grateful parents of two precious Gifts of God; eight-year-old twins, Joshua Lane and Emily Grace.